epam/ai-dial/docs/user-guide.md

 ### Configuration

+> Refer to [tutorials](/tutorials/enable-publications#dial-chat) to learn more about working and configuring publications.

 To enable the publication feature:

 1. Configure your identity service provider by allocation users in a group for administrators.